 Who is AIG

 AIG, or American International Group, was founded in 1919 by Cornelius Vander Starr in China as ‘American Asiatic Underwriters’.
 The first US office opened in 1926 and the company headquarters moved from Shanghai, China to New York City in 1939.
+It now has operations in approximately 80 countries and jurisdictions

 The first offices in the United Kingdom opened in 1953, and four years later offices opened in Australia.
 In 1984, AIG began trading on the New York Stock Exchange and in 1992, Lloyd’s of London and AIG agreed to establish the first insurance company underwriting operation located at Lloyd’s.

 Seven years later, AIG acquired Sun America Inc, and in 2001 it acquired American General Corporation.
-Tata and AIG established a joint venture general insurance company in India the same year.
+Tata and AIG established a joint venture general insurance company in India in the same year.
 Further acquisitions have included Travel Guard (2006), Ageas Protect (2014), Laya Healthcare (2015) and Validus Holdings (2018).

 - Additional benefits: Policyholders have access to Smart Health which offers doctor consultations and mental health support.
 If you take out critical illness cover with life insurance, children’s critical illness cover is automatically included.